arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 ```

 The type of the **tenantStore** variable is not **TenantStore**, it is a new dynamically created proxy type that implements the **ITenantStore** interface.
 This proxy type includes the methods, properties, and events defined in the **ITenantStore** interface.
-Figure 1 illustrates the scenario implemented by the two behaviors and type registration youâ€™ve seen in the previous code samples.
+Figure 1 illustrates the scenario implemented by the two behaviors and type registration you’ve seen in the previous code samples.
 ![](images/7708FE4F651AB54391D028161B98FD03.png)
 <p class="label" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp"><div class="caption">Figure 1 - The behavior pipeline</div></p>The numbers in the following list correspond to the numbers in Figure 1.
 1. The client object calls the **Resolve** method on the Unity container to obtain an object that implements the **ITenantStore** interface.
 The container uses the **ITenantStore** registration information to instantiate a **TenantStore** object, create a pipeline with the interception behaviors, and dynamically generate a proxy **TenantStore** object.